Common Career Mistakes and How to Avoid Them

 Tips on Refocusing Negativity:

-- Seek out help where possible Find a mentor to ask for guidance or colleagues for business assistance.
+- Find help whenever you can: Ask a mentor for guidance or to ask colleagues for guidance.

 Overcommitting Workload

-In most cases, overcommitting leads to mistakes, burnout, and frustration within.
-While it’s necessary to work hard in a way that is beyond the capacity of one’s ability, overcommitting can result in less efficiency and the expected outcomes.
+In most cases, overcommitting leads to mistakes, burnout, and internal frustration.
+While it’s necessary to work hard but committing to a level that goes beyond one’s capability is likely to result in lower efficiency and less desirable results.

 - Practicing Time Management Techniques